jpegleg/iterblock/README.md

 # This program is a WIP and is just a demo.
 It is also a program written by another program :)

 # iterblock
-generate blocks of strings for password dictionaries
+generate blocks of strings for password dictionaries (all possible english words and beyond, up to 12 characters)

 # Set the executable bit
 chmod +x iterblock-control